technowar/Notes/README.md

 ## How-to

-Basically, the URL will be your notes title.
+Basically, the URL will be your note's title.
 It can be protected by setting a password.
 Lastly, with or without the password, the note will be deleted after 3 hours.